Why would I want to complete the portfolio in Critical Disability Studies?

 - If you are interested in disability and disability-related issues, this is an excellent portfolio to complete.
 It demonstrates your commitment to expanding your knowledge and awareness of disability issues, and your creativity in developing a cross-disciplinary program of study.
-This portfolio should give you a broad-based educational experience designed to promote innovative perspectives and develop leaders in the field of Disability Studies.
+This portfolio should give you a broad-based educational experience designed to promote innovative perspectives and develop leaders in the field of Critical Disability Studies.

 Who do I contact if I just want more information about this portfolio?